Particular/NServiceBus.Azure/documentation/using-azure-servicebus-as-transport-in-nservicebus.md

 Sample
 ------

 Want to see this transport in action?
-Checkout the [Video storage sample.](https://github.com/Particular/NServiceBus.Azure.Samples/tree/master/VideoStore.AzureServiceBus.Cloud)
+Checkout the [Video store sample.](https://github.com/Particular/NServiceBus.Azure.Samples/tree/master/VideoStore.AzureServiceBus.Cloud)